 Detractors: (0-6 scorers)

-– Highest probability of leaving the company for a competitor.
+– The highest probability of leaving the company for a competitor.

 – Actively discourage others from using the brand.
 Because they are so dissatisfied they are motivated to deter others from your brand, detractors can have huge impact on revenue.